poppeada000/HackIllinois/README.md

 There must be an access point in every system, these AP's will be comunitcating with the cloud to notify all coresponding people
 The Particle.io server is easy to use and instructions for set up can be found at https://setup.particle.io/

+This is the node section of the project that will allow easy integration with hardware sensors.
+Attached will be diagrams of